TylerBrinks/Prequel/README.md

-# Prequel
+# Prequel - C# SQL Query Engine

 [![NuGet Status](https://img.shields.io/nuget/v/Prequel.QueryEngine.svg)](https://www.nuget.org/packages/Prequel.QueryEngine/)  [![CD](https://github.com/TylerBrinks/Prequel/actions/workflows/cd.yml/badge.svg)](https://github.com/TylerBrinks/Prequel/actions/workflows/cd.yml)

 [Prequel](/docs/index.md) is a SQL query engine built in C#.
 The goal of this project is to demonstrate how query engines are built, and to bring a query engine to the .NET community.

-The project contains a step-by-step overview of how a query engine is built.
+The project contains a [step-by-step overview](/docs/index.md) explaining how database query engines are built.
 The project is also available as a NuGet package and can be integrated into your project to support querying virtually any source where data can be collected.

 The project contains several example data sources including CSV, Avro, Parquet, JSON, MS Sql, etc..
 Adding new data sources is trivial and allows any data source to be queried with SQL, even querying data across disparate sources (e.g. join JSON to CSV or tables in a RDBMS instance).